0xf1f0/ListIpDns/Readme.txt

 	Each dotted decimal is the IP of the host on that particular subnet Display all the IP addressess
 	Check if the host is avalaible
-		-Display the official host name
+		-Display the DNS name
 		-Check and display other DNS name associated with the host's IP address Display an error message if the host is down

 What works?
 	Everything
-		-Network Address
+		-Validate subnet_mask
-		-Broadcast Adress
+			-It takes about 10secs to display error message when invalid subnet_mask is entered -This is because the program calculates(internally) 32 possible subnet masks and compare them to user input -Validate network_address/IP
 		-Number of host in the subnet
-		-A listing of all host's IP addresses and their hostname/official name
+		-A listing of all hosts' IP addresses and their DNS name